 After five years of running a successfully uninspired used consumer electronics business, it was time to pursue something more meaningful.
 I closed the business and moved to Hana, Maui where I tapped into a deep well of inspiration.
 I began working with the trees, turning wooden bowls on a lathe.
 A few years later, I found myself in Portland, OR turning wood as a full time occupation.
 Realizing few things in our world are both extremely useful and stunningly beautiful, I set out to find a place where these worlds collide.

 Form married function and the Portland Peppermill Company was born.

 I work mostly with subterranean tree roots, as they contain the most intriguing characteristics, being the anchors that ground the trees to the planet.
 The process for every piece takes between 1-2 years from start to finish.
 First the water logged roots need to be meticulously cut up dried out.
 When the piece is dry and stable (12-18 months), it goes into the studio, is turned on the lathe, sanded, inlayed, oiled and branded.
 And the process is completed.

-I currently live and house my studio in a collective creator/maker space in Milwaukee, WI, close to where I was born and most of my family still resides.
+I currently house my studio in a collective creator/maker space in Milwaukee, WI, close to where I was born and most of my family still resides.
 I approach the days with gratitude, courage, and a willingness to continue expanding.
 My time spent in the studio is a practice of love, focus and faith.
 The transformative process of working with the trees is a grounding channel for my inspiration.

 He who works with his hands is a laborer.